awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 RDS Custom sends communication from your DB instance to other AWS services\.
 To make sure that RDS Custom can communicate, it validates network connectivity to these services\.

-If you have already configured a VPC for RDS Custom for SQL Server, you can reuse that VPC and skip this process\.
+If you have already configured a VPC for a different RDS Custom engine, you can reuse that VPC and skip this process\.

 **Topics**
 + [Configure your instance security group](#custom-setup-orcl.vpc.sg)